-"I attended a school for partly sighted children," he says.
+"I attended a school for partially sighted children," he says.
 "The year I left, 1971, was the first year that kids from a special needs school were allowed to take exams, and once you left school there were very few employers who would consider employing a blind person.
 In my opinion, the worst inequality is still the lack of employment opportunities.
-Forty years ago, when I joined the National League of the Blind and Disabled, 80 per cent of blind people of working-age were unemployed.
+Forty years ago, when I joined the National League of the Blind and Disabled, 80 per cent of blind people of working age were unemployed.
 Today that figure is still 75 per cent.

 "Travelling and transport for blind people also still present real challenges.
 Some of our town centres are virtually no-go areas for blind people."

 James Adams, director of the charity RNIB Scotland, also points to problems that persist.
 "Whilst we have moved on a lot in the past 100 years, people with sight loss are still facing societal inequalities, in education, employment, accessing opportunity and across a host of other areas.